zamzar/zamzar-php/readme.md

 -   [`JSON Extension`](https://secure.php.net/manual/en/book.json.php)

 If you use Composer, these dependencies should be handled automatically.
 If you install manually, you'll want to make sure that these extensions are available.

-## Documentation

-See the [SDK Guide](/docs/guide.md) for all of the features offered by the PHP SDK.
-The basics are covered below.

 ## Initialise the Zamzar Client